 - The circumstances are to be appropriately resolved by the time the negative action is to be lifted.
 In the judgment of the Education Director and the Senior Leadership, the student has demonstrated an understanding of the inappropriate nature of the behavior that resulted in their suspension, and they have expressed a desire, willingness, and ability to change this behavior.

 The Education Director and Senior Leadership will review the student’s appeal and respond via email, with a decision within four to six weeks after receiving the appeal.
 Decisions reached by the Education Director and Senior Leadership are final and not subject to further review.

 If a student’s appeal is approved they will be reinstated and permitted to continue at the training center, but may be subject to contingencies related to their behavior in the future.
 If the appeal is denied, the student will be dropped from any courses in which they are enrolled in for the current session.
 If the student has registered for courses in the upcoming cycle, they will be removed from those classes.

 PHIT encourages students who have studied improv, or acting at other institutions, to apply for Advanced Standing at PHIT.
 The Education Director will review all requests for Advanced Training on a case by case basis.
 Students who are approved for Advanced Training will be eligible to skip PHIT’s level 101 class and start their training at level 201.
 No student will be given Advanced Standing beyond level 101.

-The Philly Improv Theater Training Center considers offering Advanced Training to students who have studied withing the last 24 months at the following institutions who have similar training styles to PHIT:
+The Philly Improv Theater Training Center considers offering Advanced Training to students who have studied within the last 18 months at the following institutions who have similar training styles to PHIT: